Revised Standard Version: Common Bible

-The non-deuterocanonicals gave the Common Bible a total of 81 books: it included 1 Esdras (also known as 3 Ezra), 2 Esdras (4 Ezra), and the Prayer of Manasseh, books that have appeared in the Vulgate's appendix since Jerome's time "lest they perish entirely", but are not considered canonical by Catholics and are thus not included in most modern Catholic Bibles.

-In 1977, the RSV Apocrypha was expanded to include 3 Maccabees, 4 Maccabees, and Psalm 151, three additional sections accepted in the Eastern Orthodox canon (4 Maccabees again forming an appendix in that tradition), although it still does not include additional books in the Syriac and Ethiopian canons.
-This action increased the Common Bible to 84 Books, making it the most comprehensive English Bible translation to date with its inclusion of books not accepted by all denominations.
-The goal of the Common Bible was to help ecumenical relations among the churches.

 Reader's Digest Bible

 In 1982, Reader's Digest published a special edition of the RSV that was billed as a condensed edition of the text.
 A team of seven editors led by John Evangelist Walsh produced the manuscript.
 The Reader's Digest edition was intended for those who did not read the Bible or who read it infrequently; it was not intended as a replacement of the full RSV text.
 In this version, 55% of the Old Testament and 25% of the New Testament were cut.
 Familiar passages such as the Lord's Prayer, Psalm 23, and the Ten Commandments were retained.
 For those who wanted the full RSV, Reader's Digest provided a list of publishers that sold the complete RSV at that time.

 Second Catholic Edition

 In early 2006, Ignatius Press released the Revised Standard Version, Second Catholic Edition (RSV-2CE).
 This second edition removed archaic pronouns (thee, thou), and accompanying verb forms (didst, speakest), revised passages used in the lectionary according to the Vatican document Liturgiam authenticam, and elevated some passages out of the RSV footnotes when they favored Catholic renderings, such as replacing "young woman" with "virgin" in Isaiah 7:14.